percona/psmdb-docs/source/glossary.rst

      * no known performance regressions (without a damn good explanation).

   Rolling restart
     A rolling restart (rolling upgrade) is shutting down and upgrading nodes one by one.
-The whole cluster remains operational and you achieve almost zero downtime during upgrade.
+The whole cluster remains operational.
+There is no interruption to clients assuming the elections are short and all writes directed to the old primary use the retryWrite mechanism.